luapower/luapower.github.io/index.md

 The fastest route to running code is to download the zip file for [luajit] and other the packages that you are interested in and unzip them _over the same directory_.
 This will give you an instantly **portable luajit distro** that will work reagardless of where you run it from.
 You will find the luajit executable in `bin/<your-platform>/`, already configured to look for Lua modules in `../..` (relative to the executable's dir, not dir you start the executable into).
 Binaries can then be rebuilt from source if so desired (see below).

 Or you can go the git way with [luapower-git], which gives you package management a la LuaRocks, but git-based.
 Using this method, you can (among other things) clone all packages in one shot, you can build all C libraries in one shot, and you can stay current with luapower by just pulling.
 You can also git-clone the packages yourself with git and no additional tools, but... read on [luapower-git] before trying that.

-> NOTE: some unit tests (`*_test.lua` files) need [unit].
+> Some unit tests also need [unit].

 ## Directory Layout